Building a Recommender with Apache Mahout on Amazon Elastic MapReduce (EMR)

 - Performing preparatory transformations

 - Running an analytic job

 - Deploying results in a web service

 The Mahout community actively engages with users and developers.
 You can get involved with Mahout by trying it on EMR, or by downloading your own copy and running it locally or on your own cluster.
-You can submit questions on how to use the tools and raise possible bugs to the user mailing list, and you can contribute to development by discussing issues with the dev mailing list, both here.
 If you encounter bugs or features you would like to see added to the project, you can file tickets and communicate about specific issues on the project Jira page.
 Be sure to create an account if you’d like to see the Create Issue button at the top of the page.